tamu-edu/scrollstats/docs/CreateVectorDatasets.md

-- Packet Boundaries (optional): packet boundaries are the manual delineations of the depositional packets within a bend that contain groups of ridges with similar trajectorties.
+- Packet Boundaries (optional): packet boundaries are the manual delineations of the depositional packets within a bend that contain groups of ridges with similar trajectories.
 Packet boundaries fit perfectly within and cover entirely the bend boundary.
 Providing packet boundaries gives allows the user to aggregate ridge metrics to the packet scale in order to investigate changes in the hydrologic regime of the river.